OpenSourceTB/TB_Website_Code/README.md

   The different display cases are:

-   if name, letters, and url provided: "Member Name, letters" as a link to the url. if name, url provided: "Member Name" as a link to the url. if name, letters provided: "Member Name, letters" without a link.
+   If name, letters, and url provided: "Member Name, letters" as a link to the url.
+   If name, url provided: "Member Name" as a link to the url.
+   If name, letters provided: "Member Name, letters" without a link.

 Sponsors